United Methodist Women (UMW)

 (Phillipians 4:13 World English Bible)

 Bethel United Methodist Women is a supportive, inclusive Christian membership organization where women can grow spiritually, develop as leaders and serve and work to create a world in which all women, children, and youth thrive.
-Bethel has 4 Circles who meet at various times throughout the year, each one with a different mission emphasis for the year, along with combined missions as a Unit.
+Bethel has 6 Circles which meet at various times throughout the year, each one with a different mission emphasis for the year, along with combined missions as a Unit.

 There are two general meetings a year, along with regularly scheduled Board Meetings involving all Circles.
 Our fundraisers include: Bake Sale-Frozen Feast-Vendor Party and Lunches after church.